United States Army: Planning

-By 2017, a task force was formed to address Army modernization, which triggered shifts of units: RDECOM, and ARCIC, from within Army Materiel Command (AMC), and TRADOC, respectively, to a new Army Command (ACOM) in 2018.
-The Army Futures Command (AFC), is a peer of FORSCOM, TRADOC, and AMC, the other ACOMs.
+By 2017, a task force was formed to address Army modernization, which triggered shifts of units: CCDC, and ARCIC, from within Army Materiel Command (AMC), and Army Training and Doctrine Command (TRADOC), respectively, to a new Army Command (ACOM) in 2018.
 AFC's mission is modernization reform: to design hardware, as well as to work within the acquisition process which defines materiel for AMC.
 TRADOC's mission is to define the architecture and organization of the Army, and to train and supply soldiers to FORSCOM.
 AFC's cross-functional teams (CFTs) are Futures Command's vehicle for sustainable reform of the acquisition process for the future.
 In order to support the Army's modernization priorities, its FY2020 budget allocated $30 billion for the top six modernization priorities over the next five years.
 The $30 billion came from $8 billion in cost avoidance and $22 billion in terminations.

 Army Components

 The task of organizing the U.S. Army commenced in 1775.
 In the first one hundred years of its existence, the United States Army was maintained as a small peacetime force to man permanent forts and perform other non-wartime duties such as engineering and construction works.
 During times of war, the U.S. Army was augmented by the much larger United States Volunteers which were raised independently by various state governments.
 States also maintained full-time militias which could also be called into the service of the army.

 By the twentieth century, the U.S. Army had mobilized the U.S. Volunteers on four occasions during each of the major wars of the nineteenth century.
 During World War I, the "National Army" was organized to fight the conflict, replacing the concept of U.S. Volunteers.
-It was demobilized at the end of World War I, and was replaced by the Regular Army, the Organized Reserve Corps and the state militias.
+It was demobilized at the end of World War I and was replaced by the Regular Army, the Organized Reserve Corps, and the state militias.
 In the 1920s and 1930s, the "career" soldiers were known as the "Regular Army" with the "Enlisted Reserve Corps" and "Officer Reserve Corps" augmented to fill vacancies when needed.

 In 1941, the "Army of the United States" was founded to fight World War II.
-The Regular Army, Army of the United States, the National Guard and Officer/Enlisted Reserve Corps (ORC and ERC) existed simultaneously.
+The Regular Army, Army of the United States, the National Guard, and Officer/Enlisted Reserve Corps (ORC and ERC) existed simultaneously.
 After World War II, the ORC and ERC were combined into the United States Army Reserve.
 The Army of the United States was re-established for the Korean War and Vietnam War and was demobilized upon the suspension of the draft.